Martin Boehm (dean)

-Martin Boehm was (until 2021) the Dean of IE Business School, and is now the rector of EBS Universität für Wirtschaft und Recht.
+Martin Boehm is the rector and a professor of marketing at EBS Universität für Wirtschaft und Recht since September 2021.
+Previously, he was the dean of the prestigious IE Business School in Madrid from 2017 until 2021 and a professor of marketing since 2006.

 He currently serves on the board of the Graduate Management Admission Council as well as on the European Foundation for Management Development's EQUIS and EOCCS Accreditation Board.
 Boehm is also a member of the Industry Advisory Board for the EMBA Council.